 Dr Nicola Miller (Principal Clinical Psychologist), Julie Cain (Teenage Cancer Trust Nurse) and Samantha Termer (Youth Support Coordinator) work together at The Beatson West of Scotland Cancer Centre in Glasgow, supporting young people through cancer.
-They kindly took the time to talk to us about cancer and mental health in teenagers and young adults.
+They’ve seen first-hand how important it is that young people with cancer can access specialist mental health support.

 (L-R: Julie, Nicola and Sam)

 Our #NotOK campaign is calling on the government to make sure that all young people can access mental health support that’s specific to cancer and specific to their age group.
 Why is this support so important, and what are the risks if this support is missing?

 Nicola: We know that teenagers and young adults are at a unique stage in their social, emotional and cognitive development.
 From the onset of puberty until their late twenties/early thirties, the brain undergoes possibly the greatest period of change and development since infancy.